Akosua: Female variants

 Day names in Ghana have varying spellings.
 This is so because of the various Akan subgroups.
 Each Akan subgroup has a similar or different spelling for the day name to other Akan subgroups.
-Akosua is spelt Akosua by the Akuapem and Ashanti subgroups while the Fante subgroup spell it as Esi.
+Akosua is spelt Akosua by the Akuapem, Akyem, Akwamu, Bono and Ashanti subgroups while the Fante subgroup spell it as Esi.

 Male version

 In the Akan culture and other local cultures in Ghana, day names come in pairs for males and females.
 The variant of the name used for a male child born on Sunday is Kwasi or Akwasi.

 Notable people with the name

 Most Ghanaian children have their cultural day names in combination with their English or Christian names.
 Some notable people with such names are: